blockheads/AOETwitchSounds/README.md

 ## features
 - Supports taunts 1-42, and 103-105
+- caps out max number of taunts, with cooldown period to prevent spam.
 - Dynamic volume, volume is based off of twitch stream volume for the taunts
 - Same system of playing taunt effects as the actual game as far as I can tell.